0x4Nayan04/mern-chat/Readme.md

    npm start
    ```

-### Usage
+### Getting Started

 1. Open your browser and navigate to `http://localhost:3000`.
-2. Sign up for a new account or log in with an existing account.
+2. Create a new account or sign in with existing credentials.
-3. Start chatting with your friends in real-time!
+3. Begin connecting with others through real-time conversations!

-## 📂 Folder Structure
+## 📂 Project Structure

 ```
-chatty/
+murmur/
 ├── backend/
 │   ├── config/
 │   ├── controllers/